-The Colombian government is facing serious criticism over its deadly response to public protests in which security forces killed 13 people on 9 and 10 September.
+The Colombian government is facing serious criticism over its deadly response to public protests in which security forces opened fire on unarmed protestors with up to 13 people killed on 9 and 10 September.

 On 9 September, police repeatedly tasered and beat 44-year-old Javier Ordóñez as he pleaded for them to stop.
 He later died in hospital.
 Footage of the initial incident went viral, sparking massive protests over police brutality.
 The public reaction has been compared to the protests in the United States over the police murder of George Floyd.

 A post-mortem revealed Ordóñez had died from a brain haemorrhage caused by a blow to the head.
 He had suffered devastating injuries, including nine skull fractures, a ruptured liver and more than 40 separate blows, and been tasered 13 times.
 Congress member Katherine Miranda said ‘there is sufficient evidence to denounce death from torture.’

 The police officers filmed attacking Javier Ordóñez were identified as Harby Damián Rodríguez and Juan Camilo Lloreda.
 They are currently under investigation and could face charges.
 Lawyers representing Ordóñez’s family have called for the officers to remain in prison while they await possible trial.